crowbar/crowbar-openstack/chef/cookbooks/openstack-common/README.md

 * `db_uri` -- Returns the SQLAlchemy RFC-1738 DB URI (see: http://rfc.net/rfc1738.html) for a named OpenStack database
 * `db_create_with_user` -- Creates a database and database user for a named OpenStack database
 * `secret` -- Returns the value of an encrypted data bag for a named OpenStack secret key and key-section
-* `db_password` -- Ease-of-use helper that returns the decrypted database password for a named OpenStack database
-* `service_password` -- Ease-of-use helper that returns the decrypted service password for named OpenStack service
+* `get_password` -- Ease-of-use helper that returns the decrypted password for a named database, service or keystone user.
-* `user_password` -- Ease-of-use helper that returns the decrypted password for a Keystone user

 Usage
 -----